The NEWEST Color Mixing for Dyers

 Along with this hands-on approach, students will come to understand color theory in three-dimensional model that goes beyond the color wheel.
 We will examine the difference between color theory and color reality, and break through the confusions of so many color systems that are not dye-based.
 This course will be a wonderful foundation for wearable artists, quilters, needleworkers, weavers, and dyers of cellulose fibers and silk, or for anyone who wants to learn more about the interactions of color.

-NEW in 2013!
+NEW in 2019-20!
 Students will be creating new color families not previously dyed in Carol’s classes.
-If you have been wanting a new set of samples, but would do the work cooperatively with classmates, this is your opportunity!
+This is a THIRD set of families, and we will be using some different yellow. red, and blue dyes as primaries than in previous classes.
+If you have been wanting a new set of samples, but would rather do the work cooperatively with classmates, this is your opportunity!

 Chromaticity: Flat and Glowing

 5 day workshop: Some experience with Procion MX dyes recommended